thombergs/osiv-reproducer/README.md

 The first endpoint will work fine, but the requests to the second endpoint will fail because they're waiting for database connections that are not available.

-When you set `spring.jpa.open-in-view` to `false`, or increase the pool size to 6, the second endpoint will also work fine.
+When you set `spring.jpa.open-in-view` to `false`, or increase the pool size to 6, or add the `@Transactional` annotation to the controller, the second endpoint will also work fine.

 ## The explanation